axelchicheportiche/axelchicheportiche/README.md

 Hello, I'm Axel, a passionate individual with interests in computer science, art, and old-school hardware.
-Currently based in [your city/country].

 ## About Me